sithdev/edd-hide-download/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

-Tick the "Hide Download" checkbox in the download configuration metabox and save
+Tick the "Hide Download" checkbox in Easy Digital Download's Download Configuration metabox and save.

 == Changelog ==